ray-cast/ray-mmd/Materials/README.md

 * ##### METALNESS_MAP_FILE (see [ALBEDO_MAP_FILE](#ALBEDO_MAP_FILE))

 * ##### const float metalness = 0.0 ~ 1.0;
-* ##### const float metalnessMapLoopNum = 1.0; (see [albedoMapLoopNum](#albedoMapLoopNum))
+* ##### const float2 metalnessMapLoopNum = 1.0; (see [albedoMapLoopNum](#albedoMapLoopNum))

 Specular:
 -------------
-　　Specular maps aren't `environment` and `sphere` maps, only modifies the `reflection index` for the model, that is used for control over the colors of the reflection, and there have two type of specular map that are `RGB` and `grayscale`, but they have no effect when the `metalness` is greater than zero, and that RGB type of specular map will not work with when `CUSTOM_ENABLE` is not equal to zero, so you can use the grayscale map instead of `RGB` by sets `code` to the `SPECULAR_MAP_TYPE`, and if you don't feel like the model to reflect the specular color, you can set zero to `const float3 specular = 0.0;`
+　　Specular maps aren't environment and sphere maps, only modifies the `reflection index` for the model, that is used for control over the colors of the reflection, and there have two type of specular map that are `RGB` and `grayscale`, but they have no effect when the `metalness` is greater than zero, and that RGB type of specular map will not work with when `CUSTOM_ENABLE` is not equal to zero, so you can use the grayscale map instead of `RGB` by sets `code` to the `SPECULAR_MAP_TYPE`, and if you don't feel like the model to reflect the specular color, you can set zero to `const float3 specular = 0.0;`

 * ##### SPECULAR_MAP_FROM (see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM))
 * ##### SPECULAR_MAP_TYPE